 At the National Maritime Museum's Nelson Gallery, visitors catch a glimpse of the personality of England's greatest naval warrior Admiral Horatio Nelson.

-Few heroes have captured the heart and the imagination more than Horatio Nelson, who died in 1805 at the moment of his greatest victory.
+Few heroes have captured the heart and the imagination more than Horatio Nelson, who died on this day, Oct 21, in 1805 at the moment of his greatest victory.
 Although a fêted national hero, he displayed common human frailty.
 His colorful private life, coupled with his genius and daring as a naval commander, seems to make the Nelson story irresistible to every generation.

 Read more: Who was Alfred the Great?